craigmiller160/spring-oauth2-utils/README.md

     internal-auth-server-host: https://sso-oauth2-server
 ```

+If not set, `internal-auth-server-host` will default to the value of `auth-server-host`.

 ### Logout

 Logout has an endpoint as well: `/oauth/logout`.
 This will clear the cookie and delete the refresh token so no more authenticated calls will be possible.